pawel-wzietek/IODevices/README.md

 ![](IOmsgsnapshot1.jpg)

 When `showmessages` field is set to true (default) this forms opens when an error occurs.
 The form is not modal and is for information only: the program continues the same way whether the form is displayed or not.
 However it allows you to easily abort a "retry".
 When an error is corrected after a successful retry then the form will close itself.
 In the example above it signals that a device is not connected and that the query will be repeated, once it is connected the message will disappear.
 If you close the window and the error persists then the message will pupup again, minimize the window instead of closing it if you find it annoying.

+Note that all the information displayed in this window is also contained in the `IOQuery` variable (except, obviously, for callback exceptions), it is therefore easy to implement your own messaging.

 ## IODevices assembly and implementations